What’s The Difference?

 The Pros And Cons

-If you purchase insurance through an insurance broker you will find that the insurance broker will maintain your insurance portfolio.
+If you purchase insurance through an insurance broker or financial adviser you will find that the insurance broker will maintain your insurance portfolio.
 While that sounds good, it removes control from the small business owner and puts control in the hands of the insurance broker.
 You will often find that insurance brokers will take a week to provide a quote – we know, because we have tested the market.

 The Best Of Both Worlds